England Football Online

 England: J.Ferguson, D.Donaldson, B.Bason, S.Powell, D.Priceᶜ, W.Rodaway, B.Hornsby, D.Leman, M.Bradbury, D.Clapton, J.Gannon. (unused: P.Matthews, D.Hunt, K.Osgood).

-England's biggest-ever home win, against an extremely weak Irish team that had come back from two goals down to draw 2-2 with Northern Ireland at Portadown, three weeks earlier, though they were also to lose 3-1 to Wales at Cork.
-England would not play them again until 1979.
+Commencing on a Friday night, England's earliest-ever start to a season brought them their biggest-ever home win, against an extremely weak Irish team that had come back from two goals down to draw 2-2 with Northern Ireland at Portadown, three weeks earlier, though they were also to lose 3-1 to Wales at Cork.
 An initial squad of 18 England players had gathered together on the previous weekend at Bisham Abbey in Buckinghamshire, where the team was selected.
 The team manager was now T.W.Saunders.
 Also present were Douglas, M.Ferguson, D.McCarthy, Scott and B.Siddall.
 Matthews was a late replacement for Siddall.
 Four weeks earlier, England's youth team had beaten Ireland, 10-0 at Luton.
+The Irish Secondary Schools' FA became the Football Association of Irish Schools (FAI Schools) in 1970, though England would not play them again until 1979, when they were drawn together in an international tournament.

 203 21 March 1970 - England 2 Scotland 0 [2-0]